jpulse-net/jpulse-framework/docs/dev/work-items.md

 - health controller:
   - cache system data, shareda mong pm2 instances and redis
 - tweaked jp-* styles for more consistent and a bit more condensed look
+- changed user.authenticated to user.isAuthenticated in session and handlebar context

 pending:
 - jp-card: more consistent card header: normal, dialog look with gray background jp-card-dialog
-- change user.authenticated to user.isAuthenticated
 - ws emoji bug on 2 tabs on 8080 & 8086
 - redis todo bug on 2 tabs on 8086 & 8086
+- websockets controller: fix maintenance nightmare: const knownPorts = [8080, 8081, 8086];

 old pending:
 - view controller: return unexpanded {{handlebars}} if not exist, instead of empty return